BigJk/teburu/README.md

 ### 1. Set up a Google Cloud project

 You will need to set up a Google Cloud project to use teburu.
 This is because teburu uses the Google Sheets API to read and write to your spreadsheet.
-The free quota (300 requests per minute) should be enough for most use cases if you factor in caching.
+The free quota (300 requests per minute) should be enough for most smaller use cases if you factor in caching.
 You can follow the steps below to set up a Google Cloud project:

 - Go to the Google Cloud Console ([console.cloud.google.com](https://console.cloud.google.com)) and create a new project.
 - Enable the Google Sheets API for your project by searching for "Google Sheets API" in the API Library and enabling it.